Dionyzus/cookbook/readme.md

 - docker-compose.yaml

-To run the application run command: `docker-compose up`  to shut it `down docker-compose-down` .
+To run the application run command: `docker-compose up`  to shut it `down docker-compose down` .

 #### Testing API endpoints